The greater Jackson Hole valley is surrounded by thermal waters, but there are a few spots developed for you to enjoy the steaming hot mineral waters.

 Located 10 miles down a snow-covered trail, Granite Hot Springs is nestled under peaks of the Gros Ventre mountain range and towering pine trees.
 The 110-degree pool was built in the 30s and is the perfect place to relax and refresh in a winter wonderland.
-In the winter months, the hot springs are accessible only via snowmobile, dog sled, skiing or fat biking, making it a fun off-day activity.
-There are guided snowmobile and dog sled tours that will lead you to the springs and include a soak before heading back or you can choose to rent your own equipment and make it a DIY adventure.

 Where old meets new is Astoria Hot Springs, just 15 minutes south of town.
 Originally built in the 1960s as a family-run commercial resort and community pool, Astoria shut its doors in the 90s.
 The Astoria Park Conservancy was formed in 2018 and with the Trust for Public Land, campaigned to bring Astoria back to its former glory.
 Opened in the Fall of 2020 as a non-profit owned and donor-funded park, the new Astoria Hot Springs opened with five natural hot spring-fed pools along the scenic Snake River.
 Advanced reservations are required a soaking session, and capacity is capped at 35 people per session.